-Millions of East Coast residents have been watching Hurricane Florence.
+Millions of East Coast residents have been watching Hurricane Dorian.
 But you don’t have to turn your life into a disaster zone just because it’s chaos outside!
 Check our tips for hurricane safety to keep you and your family secure.

 6 Hurricane Safety Tips